 The second half is some kind of letter or remembered story from Aunt May.
 It exists without explanation, so it could even be imagined by Summer – is this something May told Summer, or something Summer knows May would say, had she the chance?
 The letter is clear that May is a fatalist – she feels Summer was meant to be hers all along and it was a matter of waiting for the right time.
 There is a fairytale feeling to this.
 I am reminded of Thumbelina, in which an old woman is gifted a little girl, after much longing for a girl of her own.

 In the morning the daffodils look brighter and the bacon and eggs taste better.
 Ob decides to start making whirligigs again and he fills May’s dead garden with them as a kind of memorial to her.
-New equilibrium: He has emerged from the darkest part of his grief and things will be better from now on.
+New situation: He has emerged from the darkest part of his grief and things will be better from now on.

 Summer remains her sceptical self.
 She hasn’t learnt at any point not to step back from an adult’s grief, which makes her different from Marcus in About A Boy.
 Instead, she had to wait for Ob to get better before she herself could feel better.